siegfriedgreg/Frog/src/README.md

 To switch within different methods, you must alter the algorithms *.cu file and comment out//in the desired method, located at the end of each file.

+To make frog and the required "exp" file you should run the "make" command in:

+     ../Frog/src/

 To run small graph files, copy all the files from "process-small" folder into the "src" folder and run the "make" command.
 After making the "exp" file you can run the program with: